sharvaree1921/ITS21013/Tanvi Joshi/python_.md

 [Functions](https://docs.python.org/3/library/stdtypes.html#string-methods "functions on strings")
 ##### lists:
 - they are mutable(elements can be changed), unlike strings
+- elements can be added to end of list using `list_name.append(element)1
 - The keyword argument end can be used to avoid the newline after the output
 - You can also add new items at the end of the list, by using the append()
 ##### loops